kjmears/kjmears.github.io/_posts/sketchnotes/iwmw16/2016-06-23-iwmw16-matt-jukes.markdown

 cc: BY-SA
 ---

-When your website is a ‘national embarrassment’ the only way is up
+## When your website is a ‘national embarrassment’ the only way is up ##

+I've seen Matt once before and it was equally smooth this time.
+One particular thing of interest this time was the fact that the ONS isn't part of GDS (Government Digital Service) but kind of affiliated with a similar outlook on the importance of user needs and development standards among other things.
+What is really gratifying is that all those standards and aims actually do translate into great products.